ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 strategy node you choose.

 ::: tip Choose strategy
-Choose the best save strategy if you can postpone power consumption, and expect the consumption to occur during the first hour after power is turned on again.
+Choose the best save strategy if you can postpone power consumption, and expect the consumption to occur in the immediate period after power is turned on again.

-Choose the lowest price strategy if you need the power to be on for x hours, but it is not important when that is.
-Note that you can select to have all hours on in one consecutive period, or spread around on the cheapest hours.
+Choose the lowest price strategy if you need the power to be on for a certain time, but it is not important when that is.
+Note that you can select to have all time on in one consecutive period, or spread around on the cheapest periods.

 Choose the heat capacitor strategy for controlling for example room heating, where you can turn the heat a little down when electricity is expensive, and a little up when it is cheap, using trading principles (only that you know up front when the prices will change).
 :::